 Richard W. Riley College of Education and Leadership

 As an experienced practitioner/scholar and lifelong educator, Dr. Scott brings 25 years’ consulting experience to mentoring doctoral candidates through the dissertation journey.
-When mentoring doctoral candidates and instructing online courses, she leverages her wide-ranging business organization experience by using examples relevant to each student’s thesis and facilitates dissertation progress, using innovative approaches so that learning occurs rapidly in a manner that sticks.
-With mentoring and instructing since 2011, she has a high, proven track record for graduating PhD candidates.
+When mentoring doctoral candidates and instructing online courses, she leverages her wide-ranging business organization experience by using examples relevant to each student’s thesis and facilitates dissertation progress, using innovative approaches so that learning occurs in a manner that sticks.
+With mentoring and instructing since 2011, she has a high, proven track record for graduating doctoral candidates.

 Dr. Scott started her academic career by creating and instructing innovative higher education programs, such as University Without Walls and consulting to school districts in New York City.
 Using an experiential approach to adult learning, she shifted to the business world and delivered a range of leadership programs and organization change initiatives, delivered domestically and internationally, in multiple sectors, including healthcare, manufacturing, retail, consumer goods, and management consulting firms.
 She expanded her role to emphasize a systems-approach to change and was guided by the use of active learning strategies.